keenhenry/keenhenry.github.io/_posts/2025-08-18-network-foundation-knowledge.md

 LAN
 : Local Area Network.

+[Full-Duplex][full-duplex]
+: A full-duplex (FDX) system allows communication in both directions, and, unlike half-duplex, allows this to happen simultaneously.

 L1 Segment
 : aka **physical segment**, **Ethernet segment**.
 Nodes on a single L1 segment have a common physical layer.

+In the old days, old technologies like nodes connected with simple *shared coaxial cables*, or, nodes connected with a 'repeater hub' and twisted-pair cables, those nodes are forming one broadcast domain as well as a collision domain.

+Nowadays, this does not happen in Ethernet networks anymore, because now the use of 'switch' (a.k.a. bridge) is more common (instead of a repeater hub); a broadcast domain is limited between the end-node and and the switch, and the link between them is with full-duplex wiring technology.

 L2 Segment
 : TODO